Cafélog

 From Social Feeds to Personal Feeds

 I’ve become tired and bored of social networks.
 I used them a lot, sometimes too much.
-I deleted the apps from my phone a while ago, and now I only visit them via a web browser, for a few minutes—sometimes just seconds—a few times a week.
+I deleted the apps from my phone a while ago, and now I only visit them via a web browser, for a few minutes — sometimes just seconds — a few times a week.
 I’ve stopped posting for a long time and rarely interact anymore.

 Social networks have become boring, exhausting, noisy, cluttered, and unnecessarily complicated.
 They also lack personality, with everyone having the same space and the same way to express themselves.

 What I love and prefer, however, are personal websites and blogs (and newsletters).
 The pace is slower and set by the webmaster.
-The content feels more thoughtful, probably because it’s published more intentionally.
+The content feels more thoughtful, simply because it’s published more intentionally.
 These personal websites and blogs are built and written in ways that reflect the personality of their owners, and they aren’t driven by algorithms.
 And the list of benefits goes on.

 Blogs and personal websites offer :